AmoebeLabs/material3-themes-manual/docs/basics/m3-analysis-palettes.md

 Primary to secondary color:

 - The difference is small and not equal for all colors
-- The direction on the colorwheel is sometimes to the left, sometimes to the right
+- The direction on the color wheel is sometimes to the left, sometimes to the right

 Primary to tertiary color:

 - The difference is fairly large and not equal for all colors
-- The direction on the colorwheel is always to the right
+- The direction on the color wheel is always to the right

 !!!
 Success "Material 3 is using some special CIE-Lch(\*) calculation to determine secondary and tertiary tonal palettes"
     The secondary color shows that especially with its right/left direction.
 The tertiary color is always to the right.
 Both secondary and tertiary colors show a nonlinear difference though!

 !!!
-Fail "Even CIE-Lch(cv) shows different Hue differences, altough this wheel should have evenly distributed colors"
+Fail "Even CIE-Lch(uv) shows different Hue differences, altough this wheel should have evenly distributed colors"

-#### Second experiment: use an adjusted CIE-Lch(ab) space colorwheel
+###:material-home-floor-3: Experiment 4: do color wheels show something?

 The website [Nine Degrees Below][ndb-lch-colors-url] has done a lot of work in this part, including some nice pictures.

-At first it shows "Why 30 degree steps don't work" in both the sRGB and CIE-Lch(ab) colorspace.
+At first it shows "Why 30 degree steps don't work" in both the sRGB and CIE-Lch(ab) colorspace to determine secondary and tertiary colors.
 Apart from the fact that they don't match, you see a lot of green colors in the sRGB space, and a lot of blue colors in the CIE-Lch(ab) space with even a missing yellow, true green and purple block.

 ![ndb-HSV-LCh-max-sat-color-palettes-png]

 And if you look at both the HSV and CIE-Lch(ab) color distribution wheels, you understand why: the color distribution is totally different.
 You also see that purple and blue are very close in the Lab space: so no surpise it is missing from the above palettes at 30 degree intervals.
-![hsv-lch-colorwheel-jpg]
+![hsv-lch-color wheel-jpg]

-This gives the following colorwheel for CIE-Lab space:
+This gives the following color wheel for CIE-Lab space:
-![cielab-colorwheel-png]
+![cielab-color wheel-png]

 So, they created an adapted CIE-Lch(ab) color palette with 24 colors:

 ![ndb-color-names-LCh-hues-png]

-With the corresponding 24 colorsteps in the colorwheel:
+With the corresponding 24 colorsteps in the color wheel:

 ![ndb-saturation-0_dot_8]

-If we use this color wheel to roughly determine the 'steps' between the primary and secondary/tertiary colors, we see the following:
+If I use this color wheel to roughly determine the 'steps' between the primary and secondary/tertiary colors, I get the following:

 | Theme | Primary | Secondary | Steps | Tertiary | Steps |
 | -|-|-|-|-|-|